elek/flekszible/README.md

   6. Reusable transformations: you can define transformations and reuse them later.
   7. Package management:
   8. Side-car pattern friendly design
-  8. GitOps friendy: generates all the final resources to static files
+  9. GitOps friendy: generates all the final resources to static files
+  10. Supports external processors like service-mesh injectors

 ## Install